Psycho Clown

-Psycho Clown (born December 16, 1985) is the ring name of a Mexican Luchador enmascarado, or masked professional wrestler currently signed to Lucha Libre AAA Worldwide (AAA).
-Psycho Clown's ring character is that of a nightmarish clown and he is part of Los Psycho Circus along with Monster Clown and Murder Clown.
-Psycho Clown's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Psycho Clown (born December 16, 1985) is the ring name of a Mexican luchador enmascarado, or masked professional wrestler.
+He is signed to WWE and Lucha Libre AAA Worldwide (AAA), where he is one-half of the current AAA World Tag Team Champion with Pagano, in their first reign.
+Psycho Clown's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from wrestling fans.
+Part of the Alvarado wrestling family, he is the son of José Alvarado Nieves, who wrestled under the ring name Brazo de Plata, and has previously worked as Brazo de Plata Jr. in tribute to his father.
+His siblings, Máximo, Goya Kong, and Muñeca de Plata are also professional wrestlers.

-Part of the Alvarado wrestling family, he is the son of José Alvarado Nieves who wrestled under the ring name Brazo de Plata and has previously worked as Brazo de Plata Jr. His siblings, wrestlers Máximo, Goya Kong, Andros de Plata, and Muñeca de Plata are also professional wrestlers.
-Clown has headlined numerous AAA pay-per-view events, including four Triplemanías (XXIV, XXV, XXVI and XXIX) during his titular fights or Apuestas.
+In AAA, Psycho Clown's ring character is that of a horror clown and he was originally introduced as part of Los Psycho Circus, a trio along with Monster Clown and Murder Clown.
+He has headlined numerous AAA pay-per-view events, including six editions of the promotion's flagship event Triplemanía (XXIV, XXV, XXVI, Regia, XXIX, and XXXI: Mexico City).

-Biography
+Early life

 The wrestler who would later become known as Psycho Clown was born on December 16, 1985, son of Luchador José Alvarado Nieves, better known under the ring names Brazo de Plata or Super Porky.
 He is one of Alvarado's six children and was the first of them to take up wrestling although he was later joined by at least one brother and two sisters.